What to Eat in Tiong Bahru: 9 Must-Visit Restaurant

 Lee Hong Kee Cantonese Roasted in Tiong Bahru serves delicious roast meats, particularly char siew and roast pork.
 The sweetness of its char siew comes from its charred marinade, and the meat is tender.
 A crisp and crunchy skin covers the tender roasted pork.

-With their Char Siew Noodles, you get noodles topped with delicious char siew, vegetables, and chilli sauce on the side.
+With their Char Siew Noodles, noodles are topped with delicious char siew, vegetables, and chilli sauce on the side.
 You will also receive a small bowl of pork wonton soup cooked with Ikan Bilis.
 The noodles are perfectly cooked.
 They also serve rice dishes as a substitute for noodles if that isn’t your thing.

 You can find Tiong Bahru Lee Hong Kee Cantonese Roasted on 30 Seng Poh Road, Tiong Bahru Market #02-60.
 They’re open every day from 8:30 AM to 8:30 PM, except on Thursdays(closed).

 You can stay longer and enjoy the food with the help of Cash Mart.
 As a legit money lender, they can offer you different loan products such as Personal Loan and many more.
 There are so many places you can visit here in Tiong Bahru.
-Moreover, you can indulge yourself in different treats such as delectable desserts and heartwarming meals all around the area.
+Moreover, you can indulge in different treats such as delectable desserts and heartwarming meals around the area.

 Related Article: What to Do in Tiong Bahru: A Happy Day-Trip